philiosi/kisti-pal/docs/crystfel_htcondor.rst

 **CASE 3 : Use your own file**

+Step 1.
 Copy your own data sets to the location below:

    - copyFile location : /pal/{your_path}/{your_directory}/hdf5

 *Note* : Please refer to the directory structure in the section "1.2.
 Preparing analysis data".

+Step 2.
 Create your own `lst` file(s) wherever you want.

 .. code-block:: bash
   :caption: Example of multiple cxi files in a single lst file